faiwer/faiwer-react/README.md

 ## TODO

-- `RunComponent` is not pure.
-Some hooks change the state during the rendering phase.
-Fix it.
+- 1st line
   - Support tag-`style` attribute
   - Events:
     - "capture"-kind of events
     - camelCase events
     - custom `onChange` like in ReactDOM
   - Error handling
   - Direct component refs, `forwardRef`, `useImperativeHandle`
-- More default hooks:
+- 2nd line
+  - prepare an NPM-package
+- 3rd line
+  - `RunComponent` is not pure.
+Some hooks change the state during the rendering phase.
+Fix it.
   - `useReducer`

 ## It does NOT support